7 Steps to a Corporate Hackathon Your Team Will Love (and Learn From)

 Team impact: as captured from formal feedback processes — a great source of insights is the opinions of the participants and stakeholders.
 This could allow quantitative and qualitative analysis from many different angles including the effect on team dynamics and morale.

+This phase is about communicating the upcoming hackathon to the employees, attracting attention, and enabling formal registration of interest.
 As soon as the Hackathon is announced, employees should have a sufficient lead time — typically a few weeks- to explore ideas, technologies, teams, and resources.
 This is an informal preparation phase that should be supported by proper tools (systems to enable employees to structure their ideas, projects, teams; communicate their effort, ask for advice or help).
 In all cases you should:

 Announce the hackathon with clear messages and strong sponsorship from the leadership